Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 Source: U.S. Bureau of Labor Statistics

-• Since 1977, Connecticut manufacturers have more than tripled annual new capitol investments in their facilities, from $566 million to $1.769 billion in current dollars.
+• Since 1977, Connecticut manufacturers have more than tripled the annual new capitol investments in their facilities, from $566 million to $1.769 billion in current dollars.

 Source: Fedstats